How To Make Lemon Ginger Jam With Honey

 - Using an immersion blender or a regular mixer, carefully blend the lemons until you achieve a homogeneous mixture.

-- Then add sugar, honey and grated sugar and blend everything together again.
+- Then add honey and grated ginger and blend everything together again.

 - Pour blended lemon ginger jam mixture into a suitably sized pot